harvardinformatics/website/content/jbrowse.md

-Title: JBrowse on Odyssey
+Title: JBrowse on the FASRC Cluster
 Date: 2019-06-19
 Author: Nathan Weeks
 Category: Software
-Tags: Odyssey, Genome Annotation, JBrowse
+Tags: Genome Annotation, JBrowse, Open OnDemand
-Summary: How to launch JBrowse on Odyssey with Open OnDemand
+Summary: How to launch JBrowse on the FASRC Cluster with Open OnDemand

 ## Introduction